MY ITINERARY (0)

 Fun Facts & Famous Folks

-Most cities can't mention Post-it Notes, notorious gangsters, beer and Lite Brites in one historic overview.
-But, then again, Saint Paul isn't most cities.
+Most cities can't mention notorious gangsters, Lite Brites and Bill Murray in one historic overview.
+Then again, Saint Paul isn't most cities.

-- Rice Park in downtown Saint Paul is older than Central Park in New York City.
+- Downtown's Rice Park is older than Central Park in New York City.

 - "Peanuts" creator Charles Schulz grew up in Saint Paul.
 His father owned a barbershop at Snelling and Selby, and he worked at the Pioneer Press.

-- 95 languages and dialects are spoken in Saint Paul public schools.
+- Over 95 languages and dialects are spoken in Saint Paul public schools.

 - The Guinness Book of World Records officially recognizes "Saint Paul Forever", an installation in Union Depot, as the world's largest Lite Brite piece.

-- Comedian and actor Bill Murray is part-owner of the St. Paul Saints.
+- Comedian and actor Bill Murray is part-owner and "team psychologist" of the St. Paul Saints.

 Famous Saint Paulites